rjschave/rjschave.github.io/_posts/2016-08-10-hosting-django-on-iis.md

 2. Configure the following settings:

-    Alias - This will be the name specified for STATIC_URL in your project’s settings file Physical Path - This will be name specified for STATIC_ROOT in your project’s setting file.
+    Alias - This will be the name specified for STATIC_URL in your project’s settings file.
+    Physical Path - This will be name specified for STATIC_ROOT in your project’s setting file.

 3. Click ok to close the Add Virtual Directory dialog box